Dear Reader,

 The requirement of proxy work clearly violates the second article of faith; namely, "We believe men will be punished for their own sins and not for Adam's transgression."
 Temple ordinance requirements mean that the vast majority of humanity, even if they have been forgiven of sins, are held back from celestial glory unless someone else performs ordinances for them.
 Perhaps a temple fixation even caused Joseph Smith himself briefly to turn against the second article of faith when he told members in 1841 that if they didn't get moving on building the Nauvoo Temple, the Lord would reject them along "with your dead."
 (D&C 124:32) By the way, those dilly-dalliers took five more years to finish the temple.

 It also cuts the other way.
 Orson F. Whitney said, “The Prophet Joseph Smith declared—and he never taught more comforting doctrine—that the eternal sealings of faithful parents and the divine promises made to them for valiant service in the Cause of Truth, would save not only themselves, but likewise their posterity” (Conference Report, Apr.
 1929, 110).
 In other words, if you have faithful, sealed parents, you've got it made!
 It's proxy work in reverse, with one difference—the posterity have no choice—those lucky suckers will all be exalted!
 Speaking of suckers, that sucking sound is the second article of faith going down the drain.
+[Note: Comment by Elder Bednar at end.]

 If the dead are “held back” because their work hasn’t been done by someone else, some might reasonably conclude that our LDS God is unjust and that he embraces “cutting in line.”
 After all, most vicarious ordinances have been performed for comparative youngsters: people born after 1600 AD.
 As if to confirm God's unfairness, Elder Dale L. Renlund, speaking of proxy ordinances in 2020, said: “Without these blessings, these deceased individuals are profoundly disadvantaged” (italics added).
 Speaking of unfairness, if the Founding Father youngsters did indeed cut in line to have their temple work done, imagine how furious long-dead "disadvantaged" people in the spirit world would have been to hear about that.
 For example, think of good people who lived and died in central Africa 2,000 years before Christ.